yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - When your applications have a massive quantity of nested components it will may causes props hell (wrapper hell).
 <br/><br/>

+6.1 When Use Props ?
+> - To pass data & event handlers down to your child components.
+<br/><br/>

-6.1 What Is PropTypes And DefaultProps ?
+6.2 What Is PropTypes And DefaultProps ?
 > - A typechecking tool to make sure the data is valid, propTypes is only checked in development mode.
 > - You can define default values for props by assigning defaultProps.
 <br/><br/>

-6.2 How To Solve Props Hell (Wrapper Hell) ?
+6.3 How To Solve Props Hell (Wrapper Hell) ?
 > - Redux.
 > - Function components + hook.